Gobi-Stories/Gobi-Web-Integration/README.md

 # Module Constructor

-Function wich create module layout with already embedded player.
+Function which create module layout with already embedded player.
 Getting options which allow to customize layout.
 Doesn't return any interface.

 ## Create
 ```html